Building a Tiled GEMM#

 m_thr = T.meta_var(m_st + warp_id * 32 + lane_id)

-and writes D[m_thr, n_st:n_st + BLK_N].
-The rows partition cleanly across the four warps: warp 0 writes rows 0-31, warp 1 writes rows 32-63, warp 2 writes rows 64-95, and warp 3 writes rows 96-127.
+It then writes D[m_thr, n_st:n_st + BLK_N].
+The four warps cover consecutive groups of 32 rows: warp 0 writes rows 0-31, warp 1 writes rows 32-63, warp 2 writes rows 64-95, and warp 3 writes rows 96-127.

 Complete Kernel#